JoaoWorkspace/JobFinder/README.md

         - **PICT**: Macintosh Picture format, though less common.

 3. **Company Information**:
     - **Logo**: The company logo is mandatory.
-The filename of the logo image is crucial because it is used to parse the company's name from the file name.
-For example, a file named `Accenture.png` will be associated with the company name "Accenture".
+It must be placed in the `logos` sub-folder of your executable.
+The filename of the logo image is used to parse the company's name (e.g., `Accenture.png` will be associated with the company name "Accenture").
     - **Email**: The email address is required as it serves as the target recipient for the application email.
     - **Position**: The position you're applying for is mandatory.
 It is used both in the body of the email and in the email subject line to tailor the message to the specific job opening.